Careers

 CURRENT POSTINGS

-The Department of Psychology in the Faculty of Arts and Social Sciences at UBC, Okanagan campus, requires sessional instructors to teach the following courses during Term 1 and Term 2 of Summer 2024.
+The Department of Psychology in the Faculty of Arts and Social Sciences at UBC, Okanagan campus, requires a sessional instructor to teach the following course during the 2025 summer term 1 academic year (May 12, 2025 – June 19, 2025):

-*Please note: This course is offered in-person and is scheduled for Tuesdays, Wednesdays, and Fridays, 12:00 PM – 2:30 PM PST.
-The course is capped at 60 students.
+*Please note: This course is offered in-person and is scheduled for Mondays and Thursdays, 8:30 AM – 11:50 AM PST.
+The course is capped at 20 students.

 Interested applicants should submit a curriculum vita (including but not limited to previous teaching experience), recent teaching evaluations (if available), and the name of three referees who would be willing to provide a reference letter (if requested).

-Deadline for receipt of applications is March 20, 2024.
+Deadline for receipt of applications is December 13, 2024.
 Please send application documents in electronic format using word or PDF files to psychology.okanagan@ubc.ca, attention: Marla MacDonald.
-The minimum compensation rate per credit per period for the department of Psychology is $3093.57 equaling $9280.71 per a 3-credit course.
+The minimum compensation rate per credit per period for the department is $3186.37 equaling $9559.11 per 3-credit course.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.